 It was simply magnificent.
-Holding it in his right hand, he was mesmerized by the glistening gem reflecting light in a dazzling array of colors.
+Holding it in his right hand, he was mesmerized by the glistening gem reflecting dazzling array of colors.
 Flabbergasted, Derek admired the oval gem, while a myriad of thoughts whirled through his mind.
 He then held it up to the sunlight, astonished by its magnificent deep crimson color.
 While fingering the stone, he noted that its edges were smooth like silk.
 His first instinct was to have it appraised.
 Just the gem’s sheer size, about the size of walnut, was indicative of great monetary value.
 Exactly how much would be interesting.
 It then dawned on him that it would be too risky to remain in the open for too long.
 Already two hikers had cut through the other side, just a short while ago.